thegetty/lod-gateway/README.md

                             # Any triples in the base graph will be added to the graph store, but these triples
                             # will be removed from any other RDF resources before they are added to the graph store

+RDF_CONTEXT_CACHE=          # A JSON-encoded value that holds a context cache to preload into the PyLD document loader
+                            # It should be in the form: {"url": context object, ...} with the context object as follows:
+                            # context object -> {"document": context document, "expires": None/datetime, "contextUrl": None, "documentUrl": None}

 FLASK_GZIP_COMPRESSION =    # The value must be "True" to enable gzip compression option

 PREFIX_RECORD_IDS=          # Configure the Prefixing of Record "id" Values: